hugobardales/Challenge_ForoHub/README.md

 ### :hammer:Functionalities

-- `Functionality 1`: Create a new topic.
+- Create a new topic.
-- `Functionality 2`: Display all created topics.
+- Display all created topics.
-- `Functionality 3`: Display a specific topic.
+- Display a specific topic.
-- `Functionality 4`: Update a topic.
+- Update a topic.
-- `Functionality 5`: Delete a topic.
+- Delete a topic.
-- `Functionality 6`: API with routes implemented following the best practices of the Rest model.
+- API with routes implemented following the best practices of the Rest model.
-- `Functionality 7`: Validations performed according to business rules.
+- Validations performed according to business rules.
-- `Functionality 8`: Implementation of a database for data persistence.
+- Implementation of a database for data persistence.

 ## Getting Started 🚀